theomehl/blog-dev/src/blog/first-post.md

 ## Just like that...

 I'd spent weeks of my spare time researching content management systems, pretending I needed to learn a new design tool, spending hours on YouTube watching web development techniques, continuously adding complexity.
-Not all of what I learned was useless, but most of wasn't contributing towards my goal.
+Not all of what I learned was useless, but most of it wasn't contributing towards my goal.
 Instead it made me tired.
 It didn't sound fun anymore, but more like work.

 I was eventually brought back to reality by a Kevin Powell video.
 To paraphrase: You can spend all this time watching YouTube videos, but at some point you have to start making something.